PCI Certified vs. PCI Compliant: What's the difference, and why does it matter?

 While the self-assessment questionnaire and the PCI certification processes are similar, the main difference is that to become PCI certified, you have the QSA providing proof of your software and process, whereas for PCI compliant organizations, your claims have not been proven.

-VIGILIX is the only PCI certified, remote monitoring and management (RMM) platform build specifically for point-of-sale.
+VIGILIX is the only PCI certified, remote monitoring and management (RMM) platform built specifically for point-of-sale.
 In fact, no other remote-control platform has passed the PCI-DSS security review.
 With built-in multi-factor authentication, secure password management, and audit reports, VIGILIX helps you meet and exceed security requirements for PCI regulations with the click of a check box.
 By partnering with VIGILIX, you have the ability to resell our PCI Certified Remote Access to your end-users through a simplified interface, at no additional cost to you.

 About VIGILIX